 - After you set the shutter speed or aperture value, the exposure level may change if you adjust the zoom or recompose the shot. - Screen brightness may change depending on your specified shutter speed or aperture value.
-However, screen brightness remains the same when the flash is up and the mode is set to [\$]. - To have the setting you did not configure in step 2 (whether shutter speed or aperture value) automatically adjusted to obtain standard exposure, hold the shutter button halfway and press the > button.
-Note that standard exposure may not be possible with some settings. - With shutter speeds of 1.3 seconds or slower, ISO speed is [80] and cannot be changed.
+However, screen brightness remains the same when the flash is up and the mode is set to [\$]. - To have both the shutter speed and aperture value automatically adjusted to obtain standard exposure, hold the shutter button halfway and press the <-->X > button.
+Note that standard exposure may not be possible with some settings.

-<M>: Manual
+< < M>: Manual